 Race shirts can be collected with your race bib at Race Office.
 Quantities are limited to 3,300 complimentary race shirts and sizes are varied.
 You can view the sizing information here.

 Children who intend walking the course must do so under the supervision of a parent or guardian and must be entered and wearing a race number.
 It is the right of the Event Organiser to remove any person not wearing a race number from the course.

 Yes, we encourage families to be involved and strollers are permitted.

 No, due to safety regulations pets are not allowed on any part of the course.
-There is an exception for guide, hearing and/or assistance dogs which are permitted.
+There is an exception for guide, hearing and/or assistance dogs, which are permitted.
 Please advise the Event Organiser if you have a guide, hearing and/or assistance dog attending with you.

 In the event of poor weather conditions, the Event Organiser will determine if an alternative route can be used or any other action is needed.
-Participants will be notified of any changes via their registered email and will also be advertised via our website, Facebook and local media outlets.
+Participants will be notified of any changes via their registered email and this will also be advertised via our website, Facebook and local media outlets.

 Road closure information is located on the Race Information page.

 No, this is not available and all personal belongings are the responsibility of the individual.